Passwordless Git over HTTP(s) for Overleaf

 A cool feature of Overleaf is that you can use it with git: under the project’s menu you can choose Git under the sync options.

-This is brilliant if you still prefer the old-school way of writing LaTeX
+This is brilliant if you still prefer the old-school way of writing LaTeX (directly on your

-) but are collaborating with people who prefer the Overleaf workflow.
+computer using $EDITOR) but are collaborating with people who prefer the Overleaf workflow.

-However, one minor drawback is that you cannot upload your ssh
+However, one minor drawback is that you cannot upload your ssh key for passwordless

 authentication.
-This is where git-credential
+This is where git-credential helpers come in.

-you can define a “helper” for Overleaf.
+In your ~/.gitconfig you can define a “helper” for Overleaf.
 The general block goes as

 follows